Last Updated | November 28, 2022

-By driving correct billing codes for reimbursement efficiently, Cerner documentation helps providers complete minimum required documentation to manage the flow of patients.
+By driving correct billing codes for reimbursement efficiently, Cerner documentation helps providers complete the minimum required documentation to managing the flow of patients.

 Signing the Affordable Care Act into law in the U.S. ensured that people would get health benefits at a low cost.

 It still influences healthcare, and Cerner, through its CommunityWorksSM, offered a cloud-based EHR technology and managed services.
 Cerner, in response to that law, helps to provide affordable telehealth to rural areas.

 Here’s a list of modules that Cerner telehealth offers services and experts in:

 - Cerner PowerOrders

 - Cerner PowerChart